Takao-Koyanagi/furima-41539/README.md

 ### Association
 - has_many :items
-- belongs to :destination
+- belongs to :destinations
-- belongs to :card
+- belongs to :cards

-## destinationテーブル
+## destinationsテーブル

 | Column             | Type       | Options                        |
 | ------------------ | ---------- | ------------------------------ |